UsabilityEngineering/ux-portfolio-jdmacam/journal2/README.md

 <img src="../assets/j02/deleting_item.jpg" alt="deleting_item" width="400"/>

-I believe that hiding the option to delete a food entry under a settings button away from the majority of the functionality for the food entry page makes the process of removing a food entry from the journal more difficult and takes away from the apps **error tolerance**.
-I would improve this by moving the "Delete" button to the left of the favorite icon and simplify it by using just the trash can icon.
+I believe that hiding the option to delete a food entry under a settings button away from the majority of the functionality for the food entry page makes the process of deleting a food entry more difficult and takes away from the apps **error tolerance**.
+I would improve this by moving the "Delete" button to the left of the favorite icon and simplify it by using just the trashcan icon.
 I would also get rid of the "3 dot" menu and put the "Report" button in its place.